 What may come as a surprise as we aim to leave lockdown behind is the demand for office space from the international business community - especially as many thought Brexit would kill off any interest.
 In fact, a Freedom of Information request by financial consultancy Bovill found approximately 1,500 money managers, payment firms and insurers have applied for permission to continue operating in the UK after Brexit, with 1,000 of those opening offices in the UK for the first time.

-If you’re planning for employees to return to the office in the near future, or are moving to a new premise, use this time of under-occupancy to refit your space so it’s fit for a flexible workforce.
+If you’re planning for employees to return to the office in the near future, or are moving to a new premise, use this time of under-occupancy to complete an office refurb London so it’s fit for a flexible workforce.
 Contact MPL Interiors for design advice and ideas.